 We do not have the names of all the recipients as there is no comprehensive list of Purple Heart recipients in existence.
 As stated above, the actual number of awards is unknown.
 We do not automatically receive information when a person is awarded a Purple Heart.

-The National Purple Heart Hall of Honor is co-located with the New Windsor Cantonment State Historic Site in New York's Hudson River Valley.
-Just sixty miles north of Manhattan and twelve miles north of the United States Military Academy at West Point, the Cantonment was an extensive military post housing some 7,500 soldiers and 500 civilian dependents in the closing years of the Revolutionary War.
-Officers met here in a chapel and meeting hall called the "Temple of Virtue" to review candidates for the Badge of Military Merit, the inspiration for today's Purple Heart.
+The National Purple Heart Hall of Honor is located in New York's Hudson River Valley.
+Just sixty miles north of Manhattan and twelve miles north of the United States Military Academy at West Point, it is situated on the site of the New Windsor Cantonment an extensive military post housing some 7,500 soldiers and 500 civilian dependents in the closing months of the Revolutionary War.
+Officers met here in a building called the "Temple of Virtue" to review candidates for the Badge of Military Merit, the inspiration for today's Purple Heart.
 In 1932, 137 veterans of World War I received their awards on these very grounds.

 If you are still unable to locate the recipient you are looking for, are you certain that this recipient has been enrolled with the National Purple Heart Hall of Honor?
 The absence of a name in the Roll of Honor can simply be because that person has not yet been enrolled.
 As mentioned above, we do not automatically receive the names of Purple Heart recipients so we have no way of knowing when an award was made.